doraemoncito/noughts-and-crosses/README.md

 ### Playing against a fixed player

-A test league was run using a player with a fixed strategy which consisted of picking the next available slot in the board from left to right and top to bottom.
+We run a test league using a player with a fixed strategy which consisted of picking the next available slot in the board from left to right and top to bottom.
 Unsurprisingly all players were able to learn the target policy very quickly and consistently win every single game.
 It is however worth noting that setting an initial value for *k* that is too high (i.e. *0.1*) can result in